-Winner Selection.
-Each 2Monday from March 22, 2021 through April 26, 2021, on or about 7:45am Station will select one (1) entry to qualify to win the Grand Prize (as defined below) (each a “Qualifier”) in a random drawing from among all valid entries received by Station during the Contest Period as of the date and time of the drawing.
-Each Qualifier will be notified by 5:00pm Friday, before the Monday morning “Grill Bill segment,” to notify and verify that they will be able to participate.
-To qualify for the grand prize, all the listener needs to do is ask Bill their five questions, it doesn’t matter whether he gets them right or wrong.
-Each listener that “grills Bill” will be qualified to win the grand prize on or about 8:45am on April 26May 3, 2021, Station will select one (1) entry to win the Grand Prize in a random drawing from among all Qualifiers.
+inner Selection.
+Each Friday during the Contest Period, on or around 2:00pm ET, Station will select one (1) entry to participate in Station’s on-air segment “Grill Bill” (each a “Qualifier”) in a random drawing from among all valid entries received by Station during the Contest Period as of the date and time of the drawing.
+Each Qualifier will be notified by 5:00pm ET the Friday that their name is drawn to verify they are available to participate in the “Grill Bill” segment on the Monday following the drawing.
+On Mondays from March 29, 2021 through May 3, 2021, on or around 7:45am ET, each Qualifier will call in to Station to participate in the on-air “Grill Bill” segment where they will ask host Bill Gunter the questions they submitted with their entry.
+Each Qualifier that participates in the segment will be entered to win the Grand Prize (as defined below).
+On or about 8:45am on May 3, 2021, Station will select one (1) entry to win the Grand Prize in a random drawing from among all Qualifiers.
 The qualifying and winning entrant(s) will be contacted using the email address and/or telephone number provided with the entry and may be awarded the prize (subject to verification of eligibility and compliance with the terms of these rules).
 Station’s decisions as to the administration and operation of the Contest and the selection of the potential winner are final and binding in all matters related to the Contest.
 Failure to claim Prize within thirty (30) days of winning will result in disqualification and forfeiture of the Prize.

 Verification of Potential Winner.
 THE ELIGIBILITY OF ALL POTENTIAL CONTEST WINNERS IS SUBJECT TO VERIFICATION BY STATION WHOSE DECISIONS ARE FINAL AND BINDING IN ALL MATTERS RELATED TO THE CONTEST.
 The potential winner must continue to comply with all terms and conditions of these Official Rules, and winning is contingent upon fulfilling all requirements.
 The potential winner may be notified by email and/or telephone call after the date of random drawing and/or winner determination.
 The potential winner will be required to sign and return to Station, within three (3) days of the date notice is sent, an affidavit of eligibility and a liability/publicity release (except where prohibited) in order to claim his/her prize, if applicable.
 A winner who returns the affidavit of eligibility and liability/publicity release will be deemed to have accepted the contest prize and thereafter will not be permitted to rescind their acceptance of the prize and/or return the prize.
 If a potential winner cannot be contacted, fails to sign and return the affidavit of eligibility and/or the liability/publicity release within the required time period (if applicable), or if the prize or prize notification is returned as undeliverable, potential winner forfeits prize.
 In the event that the potential winner of a prize is disqualified for any reason, Station may award the applicable prize to an alternate winner by random drawing from among all remaining eligible entries.